 One wheelchair is available for visitor use.
 It can be found at the main entrance.
-Please ask at the Information Desk.
+Please ask at the Reception Desk.

 The shop telephone can be used on request for emergencies or to book taxis for disabled people.

-Standard and large print plans are available from the Information Desk.
+Standard and large print plans are available from the Reception Desk.

 Pre-visit information is currently being developed.
 If you require anything in advance of your visit please call us on (0191) 208 6765.

 We welcome assistance dogs.
-The Information Desk can provide a bowl of water.
+The Reception Desk can provide a bowl of water.